sulu/sulu-docs/book/introduction/components.rst

 Now lets assume that ACME Inc. wants to dedicate each language to its correspondent market by using top-level-domains.
 This would of course be more marketing oriented and search engine friendly.
-The English content would be published in www.acme.com, the German in www.acme.de and and the French in www.acme.fr.
+The English content would be published in www.acme.com, the German in www.acme.de and the French in www.acme.fr.
 Let’s go even fufther and say each website's design should be a little different, maybe with a different header color.
 The user and the search engine would now have 3 separate websites, each with 1 language and individual